 During their senior year, each enrollee completes a 420-hour practicum experience within an agency setting.
 All juniors participate in a 40-hour lab experience.
 Counseling students can pursue minors in counseling psychology, child and family studies, psychology, or behavioral health to tailor their degree to align with their interests and career goals.

 Arizona Christian University

-ACU, as one of the best schools for Christian counseling students, offers a rigorous bachelor's degree in behavioral health counseling.
+ACU, as one of the students, offers a rigorous bachelor's degree in behavioral health counseling.
 The bachelor's program allows students to integrate Christianity and psychology as they develop practical counseling skills.

 The program emphasizes the importance of applying knowledge in experiential settings and includes a 135-hour internship requirement.
 The biblically integrated curriculum allows learners to focus on the five major learning objectives recommended by the American Psychological Association.

 Featuring a liberal arts foundation, the unique program focuses on career-related areas in group counseling, along with principles of coaching, general principles of psychology, and Christian integration in practice.
 During the curriculum, each enrollee must complete 30 credits of core courses, 15 credits of biblical and theological studies courses, and eight credits of science courses.

 Programs follow a unique structure to prepare learners for their postgraduate careers.
 The university's annual guides support degree-seekers during their path toward graduation.

 Kansas Wesleyan University